TeamLumi/luminescent-team/rom-hacking/scripting/place-data.md

 }
 ```

-## Attributes
+## Params
 ### ID

 The unique identifier of the PlaceData.
 This can be referenced in Scripting for animation commands.

 The ID should follow this naming scheme.
+It should also be capitalized.

 ```
 {zone_name}_{placedata_name}